wyomingw4w/wyomingw4w.org/_pages/resources.md

 commonsense approach to reproductive health and well-being, based on respect for each individual’s right to make informed, independent decisions about health, sex, and family planning.
-Planned Parenthood is dedicated to offering men, women, and teens high-quality, affordable medical care.
+Planned Parenthood is dedicated to offering adults and teens high-quality, affordable medical care.
 The nearest abortion clinic for many Wyoming residents is a Planned Parenthood clinic.

 ### Guttmacher Institute